hl7dk/kl-gateway/input/pagecontent/NursingNew.md

 |Problemer med mobilitet og bevægelse|Respirationsbehandling|

 #### Reporting
-A delivery report is generated containing the citizen, 2 conditions, 1 matter of interest observation, 2 follow-up observations (afsluttes, fortsættes), and a follow-up encounter on February 15th for the conditions.
-The planned intervention is unchanged and thus not included in the report.
+A delivery report is generated containing the citizen, 2 conditions (one is closed), 1 matter of interest observation, and a follow-up encounter on February 15th for the conditions.
+The planned intervention is included to document that one of the conditions are no longer referenced.

 [DeliveryReport-PeterOlsen-3](Bundle-0c1112c3-77b5-4d85-965c-0c26228ec7ef.html)